percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

    early-plugin-load=keyring_file.so
    keyring_file_data=<PATH>/keyring

-A ``SHOW PLUGINS`` statement checks if the plugin has been successfully loaded.
+The ``SHOW PLUGINS`` statement checks if the plugin has been successfully loaded.

 .. note:: PXC recommends the same configuration on all cluster nodes, and all nodes should have the keyring configured.
 A mismatch in the keyring configuration does not allow the JOINER node to join the cluster.

 If the user has a bootstrapped node with keyring enabled, then upcoming cluster nodes inherit the keyring (the encrypted key) from the DONOR node.